 Food trucks are a growing trend, and there’s no doubt that they’ll continue to be around for years to come.
-However, if you don’t have the money to start up a food truck business, you could end up having to settle for a different business altogether.
+However, if you don’t have the money to start up a food truck business, you may have to take out a loan.

 If you are looking for ways to finance your custom food truck, several options are available.
 Even if you have bad credit, you might even qualify for financing.